ishinomaki-hackathon/trained_yolov8/README.md

 ## Methodology

 ### Data Preparation
 A carefully curated dataset was used to train the model.
 The dataset includes labeled instances of 'Violent' and 'Non-Violent' behavior and is prepared to provide balanced and diverse training material.
+You can access the Roboflow dataset [here](https://universe.roboflow.com/east-west-uniersity/violance-nonviolance).

 ### Model Training
 We utilized a variant of the YOLO model optimized for our specific use case, focusing on real-time detection capabilities while maintaining high accuracy.